lbr77/lbr77/AWESOME-STARS.md

 - [YunYouJun/hexo-theme-yun](https://github.com/YunYouJun/hexo-theme-yun) - ☁️ A fast & light & lovely theme for Hexo. 一个对可爱自以为是的 Hexo 主题。

+## Svelte

+- [MadeBaruna/paimon-moe](https://github.com/MadeBaruna/paimon-moe) - Your best Genshin Impact companion!
+Help you plan what to farm with ascension calculator and database.
+Also track your progress with todo and wish counter.

 ## Swift

 - [ddddxxx/LyricsX](https://github.com/ddddxxx/LyricsX) - 🎶 Ultimate lyrics app for macOS.